pavanKulkarni2000/form_processing/README.md

 # form_processing
-for xtracting various widgets of a form
+for extracting various widgets of a form, here the widgets are seen as geometric shapes to be extracted from the sacnned form.